Gundogs That Are Reluctant to Retrieve Game

 The next day I took two wings out with no problem same again finishing on a positive, then the next day I started with two wings out after two retrieves I took the stocking off and threw he ran over to retrieve it but turned it over twice then picked it up and brought it to me, after that he was OK with partridge.

 I really thought I had cracked it, silly me.
-So next day I took out a pheasant and he would not pick it up kept nudging and sniffing it and turning it over and despite encouragement from me he just would not retrieve it.
+So the next day I took out a pheasant and he would not pick it up, kept nudging and sniffing it and turning it over and despite encouragement from me he just would not retrieve it.
 So I took out a dummy no problem and then a partridge and he retrieved it no problem so finished on a positive.

 Success: Next day I started with a small hen pheasant and repeated the exercises by covering the pheasant in a stocking then one wing out then two.
 After about 4 days of this, I took a fresh bird without any cover, threw it behind me and made Musket walk to heel away from the bird.

-We walked 20 yards away from the pheasant I stopped pointed to the direction of the hen and I sent him onto the retrieve with the Hi Lost command, he ran to it picked it and returned it to me and released it on command.
+We walked 20 yards away from the pheasant I stopped pointed in the direction of the hen and I sent him onto the retrieve with the Hi Lost command, he ran to it picked it up and returned it to me and released it on command.
 I really praised him big time.
 I have been gradually increasing the size of the birds and he is doing well though sometimes he picks it well and other times he picks up a wing or by the neck or drops it just before releasing it to hand.

 © Stan Rawlinson January 2020